 Both schools maintain strong academic standards.

-ISJ measures outcomes against GL Education standardised assessments, consistently placing in the top decile of international schools globally - English mean SAS 122, Mathematics 118.7, Science 119.7.
+ISJ measures outcomes against GL Education standardised assessments, consistently placing in the top decile of international schools globally.
+English mean SAS 122, Mathematics 118.7, Science 119.7.
 These are objective, external benchmarks that allow comparison across schools worldwide, not internal school-generated data.
-See the full academic results and how ISJ achieves academic excellence.

 BSJ publishes its IB Diploma results and has consistently achieved scores above the world average.
 University placement results are solid, with graduates attending institutions in the UK, US, Australia, and elsewhere.